Julie Fellers Hook, Ed. D. | 260-481-6828 | firstname.lastname@example.org

 Yes, you can.
 See the areas of study available.

 A minimum of 120 credit hours is required.
-Specific information including residency requirements and course distribution can be found on the B.G.S. requirements page.
+Specific information including residency requirements (20 semester hours after admission) and course distribution can be found on the B.G.S. requirements page.
 In addition you must remain a student in good standing by earning a GPA of 2.0 while a student in the general studies program as well as a cumulative GPA of 2.0

 All regularly admitted first-year students must take the English, reading, and math placement tests before registering for these courses.
 If you are transferring academic credit to a major, you may want to check with your advisor to see if your transfer credit will meet department requirements before taking a placement test.
 Test results are valid for only two years from the date the tests are taken.
-If your scores indicate a need for developmental reading (ENG R150), you must satisfactorily complete this course within your first two enrollment periods.
+If your scores indicate a need for critical inquiry COAS 111, you must satisfactorily complete this course within your first two enrollment periods.

 You have many options for completing your B.G.S.
-You may enroll in a campus based program, like IPFW, or take online learning courses through IPFW, or a combination of all three.
+You may enroll in a campus based program, like IPFW, or take online learning courses through IPFW, or a combination of the two.

 Consideration is given to all previously earned college credit from other accredited institutions.
 Transfer credit or credit earned at Indiana University, or Purdue University Fort Wayne will be distributed into the B.G.S. based on the rules governing the local campus.